Ray-Draws/Friday-Night-Funk-in-the-Underworld/README.md

 # Friday-Night-Funk-in-the-Underworld
-Funk it up
+A mod concept that will probably never see the light of day featuring characters from a old webcomic series I had

-hi I literally dont know how this site works
+hi I literally dont know how to code

 Week 1 - Club 13 (vs. J'onte)